Abdulla-ab/jokes-moderator/README.md

 Moderate Jokes Microservice - The Jokes are Moderated from here

 # Used technologies
-NodeJs
+NodeJs,
-ExpressJs
+ExpressJs,
 MongoDB/Mongoose

 # Used Tools
-ExpressJs Documentation
+ExpressJs Documentation,
-Git
+Git,
 ChatGPT

 # To install packages